 It doesn’t taste like olive oil if that is what you are wondering!
 This olive oil pumpkin cake just tastes like a yummy pumpkin cake with Fall spices.

-fork in a piece of pumpkin olive oil cake.
+Fork in a piece of pumpkin olive oil cake.

 ❤️ Don’t forget to check out my favorite Thanksgiving recipes here! ❤️